bryanwongyk/vsavic.netlify.app/README.md

 This page will feature three distinct sections for each of the three different VSA committees in the different universities in Victoria.
 Each section will be populated with the images, names, and positions of each committee member.

 ### 4.1.6 Events
-This page will highlight the main different types of events held by the club such as 'cultural events', 'social events', and 'volunteering'.
+This page will highlight the main different types of events held by the club, and the events held be different club chapters.

 ### 4.1.7 Sponsors
 This page will have images of the year's sponsors, with links to the sponsor's webpage, and text detailing the membership benefits associated with the sponsor.

 ### 4.1.8 Contact
-This page will feature the different social media and emails to contact the clubs' committees.
+This page will feature a contact form, the different social media and emails to contact the clubs' committees.

 ## 4.2 Responsiveness
-The current website lacks responsiveness leading to non-user friendly displays on mobile devices.
+The current, actual website for the club lacks responsiveness leading to non-user friendly displays on mobile devices.
 I will be using a 'mobile-first' approach in designing my mock-up, and use media queries to ensure responsiveness.